jSquirrel/nutforms-rules/README.md

 ## Running tests

 Tests are executed via Maven.
-Navigate to the folder in which your Nutforms Server libary is installed and run the tests.
+Navigate to the folder in which your Nutforms Rules libary is installed and run the tests.

 ```